Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 Since Venice is such a walkable city, and exploring it by foot is such a joy, you can stay just about anywhere in or near the center of Venice and easily work your way through this Venice itinerary.

-We’ve stayed in 3 different sestiere in Venice (Cannaregio, San Marco, and Castello), and enjoyed our stays in all of them.
+We’ve stayed in 5 of the 6 sestieri in Venice (Cannaregio, San Marco, Dorsoduro, Santa Croce, and Castello–we’re only missing San Polo), and enjoyed our stays in all of them.

-The hotel was a simple and beautiful 10-minute walk from the Rialto Bridge, and just a 5-minute walk to the vaporetto to the airport.
+The hotel was a simple and beautiful 10-minute walk from the Rialto Bridge, and just a 5-minute walk from the vaporetto to the airport.

 Hotel Lisbona — We decided to check into Hotel Lisbona for one reason: we wanted to stay on a canal!